 It's not just your daughters that have to transition to secondary school.
-It is quite a daunting time for their parents and carers too!
+It can be quite an exciting (and perhaps daunting) time for their parents and carers too!

 It is very important that you, and we, have as much information as possible in order to ensure your daughter begins her story with us in the best possible way.
 Firstly, all parents are required to complete the Transition Portal below.
 This form gives us all the much needed information about your daughter so we can fully prepare to welcome her and start her journey with us.

 1. Make sure you complete the Transition Portal above by the 27th of May at the very latest

 2. Visit our Transition Page for activities your daughter can do over the summer.

 Additionally, you will find links to some useful documents below.
 These are referred to throughout the Transition Portal questionnaire.